 What is Cawood Castle and Castle Garth: residence of the medieval Archbishops of York and associated enclosure containing gardens, five fishponds and a quarry pit?

-Cawood Castle is a substantial residence and administrative complex built by the medieval Archbishops of York from the fifteenth century onwards.
+Cawood Castle is a medieval residence of the Archbishops of York, located in the village of Cawood in North Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011518.

 Who is responsible for protecting Cawood Castle and Castle Garth: residence of the medieval Archbishops of York and associated enclosure containing gardens, five fishponds and a quarry pit?